November 24, 2025 (3mo ago) — last updated February 6, 2026 (1mo ago)

 Key Features & Use Case

-• Best For: Medium to large enterprises that are heavily invested in Microsoft 365 and Azure and want a single platform with strong governance, security, and RPA features.
+• Best For: Medium to large enterprises fully invested in Microsoft 365 and Azure with strong governance needs.

 Visit Website: https://powerautomate.microsoft.com